Divorce Lawyer in Tacoma

 Many divorces that begin as contested become uncontested over time.
 Parties often use a method of alternative dispute resolution (ADR), such as mediation, to transition from a contested divorce to an uncontested divorce.

 How much time and money your divorce takes to resolve largely depends on the details of your case.
-For example, if you file for a contested divorce or the divorce involves valuable assets, it may take longer to resolve than an uncontested divorce with less complications.
+For example, if you file for a contested divorce or the divorce involves valuable assets, it may take longer to resolve than an uncontested divorce with fewer complications.

 Call 253-300-4521 Today to Schedule Your Free Consultation with Our Dedicated Law Firm.